Plant Count and Emergence for Trial Field

 We are in the process of correcting this anomaly and apologize for the inconvenience caused.

-This section allows identifying potential anomalies on your trial plots.
+This section allows identify potential anomalies on your trial plots.

 In a plant count vector output, click on a plot to see if there is an anomaly for that given plot.
 Or extract the CSV file to see a report of the anomalies for all plots.